m-thirumal/spring-cloud-gateway/README.md

 ![Gateway Architecture](architecture.png)

+# Rate Limiter (Service Denial)

+Redis is used for rate limiter, which is used for protecting application from API throttling (Service Denial)

 # Circuit Breaker

 Circuit Breaker has three states `Closed State, Open State, Half Open State`.
 The image below shows how the flow from one state to another changes.